KMA91/real-estate/README.md

 ## This project is IN PROGRESS

 ## What is this?
-This is a project for a client whom is a real estate agent.
-The client requested the following:
+This is a side project for a client whom is a real estate agent.
-- Pages - Landing, About Me, Listings, Past Listings
-- Allow for add/edit/delete listings
-- Allow for multiple image uploads per listing
-- Allow for addition/deletion of images on existing listings
-- Desktop/Mobile/Tablet responsive CSS design
-- Use AWS to deploy and integrate S3 as image storage

 ## Tech Used
-MongoDB, Express.js, Node.js, Angular, AWS (Deployment), AWS(SDK), Custom Css, File-Uploads Feature, Github, Responsive Mobile/Tablet/Desktop Design
+MongoDB, Express.js, Node.js, Angular, AWS (Deployment), AWS(SDK), Custom CSS, File-Uploads Feature, Github, Responsive Mobile/Tablet/Desktop Per Media query Design

 ## How do I get it working?
 1. Clone the repo </br>